Canon D30 vs Fujifilm X-T20

 Studio photographers will appreciate that the Canon D30 (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D30 and the X-T20 have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the X-T20 was followed by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the D30 and X-T20 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Fujifilm X-T20 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon D30 or the Fujifilm X-T20 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.